-71. Wide-ranging laws call for the exercise of some very broad discretions by decision-makers: the police, the Home Secretary, the Crown Prosecution Service, the Director of Public Prosecutions46 and where it is wished to prosecute offences allegedly committed abroad, the Attorney-General.47 As my predecessor Lord Carlile said in his essential report on the
+71. First, the need for wise exercise of some very broad discretions by decision-makers: the police, the Home Secretary, the Crown Prosecution Service, the Director of Public Prosecutions and where it is wished to prosecute offences allegedly committed abroad, the Attorney-General.
+As my predecessor Lord Carlile said in his essential report on the definition of terrorism, the exercise of such discretion "is a precious and key exercise; and [] the heaviest responsibilities lie upon those in whom it is vested."